ai/rake-completion/README.md

      test:benchmark    test:plugins      test:uncommitted
      test:functionals  test:profile      test:units

-It cache tasks to `.rake_tasks~` and update it if it will be outdated.
+It caches tasks to `.rake_tasks~` file, which makes it faster from default completion from Ubuntu rake.

-So it’s more faster, that default completion from Ubuntu rake.
+If Rakefile is not present in current directory, autocomplete will try to locate it in parent directories up to filesystem root, so running tasks is also possible from subdirectories.

 ## Install